TomasHubelbauer/qr-channel/README.md

 Also see the `TODO` comments in the source code and MarkDown checkboxen in the other MarkDown files.

 - [ ] Finalize SDP encoding/decoding, particularly using string over JSON escaping and unescaping to QR alphanumeric alphabet
-- [ ] Fix the camera problem in Chrome if persists
+- [ ] Fix the camera problem in Chrome by calling `play` in an interaction event handler (body pointer?)
 - [ ] Fix the SDP rig not working in mobile Safari
 - [ ] Work on ICE candidate encoding/decoding similar to the SDP pipeline
 - [ ] Consider flashing SDP and ICE candidates and individual messages if the sizes work out and chunking is not needed